filipp/Auditron/README.md

 ##Welcome##
 Auditron is a tool for collecting information about Macs via email and then reporting the results.
-It's useful for remote troubleshooting or even performing remote audits of offices running Macs.
+It's useful for remote troubleshooting or even performing remote audits of offices running unmanaged Macs.

 ##How it works##
 The user launches the application